Triangulate cobweb spider: Description

 The adult female triangulate cobweb spider is 3 to 6 mm long (1/8 to 1/4 inch), with a brownish-orange cephalothorax and spindly, yellowish legs, and tiny hairs.
 The round, bulbous abdomen is creamy in color, with parallel purply-brown zigzag lines running front to back.
 This distinctive pattern sets it apart from other theridiids in its area.

 The triangulate cobweb spider is known to prey on many other types of arthropods, ants (including fire ants), other spiders, pillbugs, and ticks.
 It preys on several other spiders believed to be harmful to humans, including the brown recluse.
+Anything it catches in the web it preys upon.

 The egg sac of the triangulated cobweb spider is made from loosely woven silk, and is about the same size as the spider itself.
 Each egg sac contains approximately 30 eggs.
+It is speculated, though not proven that they may reproduce via parthenogenesis.
 Cobweb spiders typically live on windows or in dark areas.
 They eat for a margin of their day and spend hours developing their web; it does not break if it is woven well.
-Below or in its web, there may be many dead insects, ranging from stinkbugs to other spiders, and even wasps.
+Below or in its web, there may be many dead insects, ranging from stinkbugs to other spiders including Lycosidae, to large Scutigera and even wasps.
+Of the Steatoda, they are the most voracious and prey-driven despite being one of the smaller species.